JatinKishore/FreeCodeCamp/README.md

-In this I have added all the course and the coding part I worked via FreeCodeCamp
+In this I have added all the courses and the coding part I worked via FreeCodeCamp